AI Automation/Logistics & Supply Chain

 General-purpose voice assistants like Google Assistant are not a solution either.
 They are built for consumer tasks, not for integrating with a private TMS database to query `Load ID 7891` and update its status.
 They lack the context for logistics jargon and cannot be configured for the specific workflows required for dispatch operations.

-After a successful update, the system uses an AWS Polly text-to-speech service to provide a verbal confirmation to the driver, such as, 'Confirmed.
-Load 5-4-3-2 is updated as arriving at 14:30.
-Thank you.'
-If the system cannot understand the driver or a Load ID is invalid, it asks for clarification.
-This confirmation loop reduces data entry errors to less than 1%.
+After a successful update, the system would use an AWS Polly text-to-speech service to provide a verbal confirmation back to the driver, tailored to the specific update.
+If the system cannot understand the driver or if a Load ID is invalid, it would be configured to ask for clarification, guiding the driver through the process.

-We deploy the entire system on your own AWS infrastructure, ensuring you own the data and the process.
-For up to 5,000 calls per month, infrastructure costs typically run under $50.
-All application events are logged using structlog and sent to AWS CloudWatch.
-We configure alerts that notify your team via Slack if any API call takes longer than 15 seconds or returns a server error.
+The delivered system would operate entirely within your AWS infrastructure, ensuring full data ownership and control.
+For a system processing up to 5,000 calls per month, typical infrastructure costs are generally low, often under $50.
+All application events would be logged using structlog and directed to AWS CloudWatch.
+We would configure custom alerts to notify your team via Slack in case of any system anomalies or API errors, ensuring proactive monitoring.

 Update a Load in 8 Seconds, Not 8 Minutes